fongandrew/hydeout/deltaconv.md

 - **DeltaConv is anisotropic** The building blocks of DeltaConv allow it to construct anisotropic operators.
 A simple architecture with only a few DeltaConv blocks demonstrates state-of-the-art performance on several benchmarks.

 - **DeltaConv is easy to implement** You only need two sparse matrices that represent gradient and divergence.
 Everything else can be implemented with matrix multiplication and standard MLPs.
-Our implementation is [available on github](https://github.com/rubenwiersma/deltaconv) and soon on PyPI.
+Our implementation is [available on github](https://github.com/rubenwiersma/deltaconv) and you can install it with pip: `pip install deltaconv`.

 - **DeltaConv generalizes across representations** We implemented DeltaConv for point clouds and images, but the building blocks generalize to other representations.
 For example, an implementation for meshes could use finite element discretizations or discrete exterior calculus.